Far Eastern Republic: Territory and resources

 The Far Eastern Republic consisted of four provinces of the former Russian empire—Trans-Baikal, Amur, the Maritime Province, and the northern half of Sakhalin island.
 Primarily, it represented the boundaries of the regions of Transbaikal and Outer Manchuria.
 The frontiers of the short-lived nation followed the western coastline of Lake Baikal along the northern borders of Mongolia and Manchuria to the Sea of Japan and the Sea of Okhotsk.

 The total area of the Far Eastern Republic was reckoned at approximately 730000 sqmi and its population at about 3.5 million people.
 Of these an estimated 1.62 million were ethnic Russians and just over 1 million were of Asian extraction, with family lineages originating in China, Japan, Mongolia, and Korea.

 The Far Eastern Republic was an area of substantial mineral wealth, including territory which produced about one-third of the entire Russian output of gold as well as that country's only source of domestically produced tin.
 Other mineral reserves of the Far Eastern Republic included zinc, iron, and coal.

 The fishing industry of the former Maritime Province was substantial, with a total catch exceeding that of Iceland and featuring ample stocks of herring, salmon, and sturgeon.
 The Republic also boasted extensive forestry resources, including over 120 e6acre of harvestable pine, fir, cedar, poplar, and birch.

+People's Revolutionary Army

+Оn 20 July 1922, the 104th Balagansk Rifle Brigade was reorganized into the 1st Transbaikal Rifle Division of the People's Revolutionary Army of the Far Eastern Republic.
+The division defended the border with Manchuria from its formation, and between 4 and 25 October took part in the Primorsky operation to defeat the Zemskaya Rat, the last remnants of the Whites in the Far East.
+During the operation, the 1st Transbaikal Rifle Division fought in the capture of Grodekovo, Nikolsk-Ussuriysky, and Vladivostok.

+The 5th Army (fourth formation) was created by order of the All-Russian Central Executive Committee of the RSFSR of November 16, 1922 by renaming the People's Revolutionary Army of the Far Eastern Republic.
+The 1st Transbaikal Rifle Division came under its command.
+It was based at Vladivostok.
+In honor of its defeat of White troops on the shores of Pacific and basing on the Pacific coast, the division was redesignated the 1st Pacific Rifle Division (1-я Тихоокеанская стрелковая дивизия) on 22 November 1922.